forta-network/forta-bot-examples/blacklist-events-js/README.md

 ## Description

-This bot emits an alert when an address gets added to or removed from the USDT/USDC Token Contracts' blacklists."
+This bot emits an alert when an address gets added to or removed from the USDT/USDC Token Contracts' blacklists.

 This bot was created with Arbritrary Execution's [Admininstrative/Governance Events Detection Bot Template](https://github.com/arbitraryexecution/forta-bot-templates/blob/main/admin-events/SETUP.md)